 Emanuela’s daughter Emma was in Jackson’s class.
 That’s how we’d become friends.

 In the four years since we’d met, Emanuela had never known me to while away my time.
 I was the full-time working mother who missed school meetings and had a full-time au pair who collected my child from school at the end of each day because I never had time to do it myself.
 I wasn’t a pass-the-afternoon-in-the-park mom.
-I hadn’t spoken with Emanuela since I’d opted out of the working-mother role and transitioned, quickly, to become the hang-out-in-the-park one.
+I hadn’t spoken with Emanuela since I’d opted out of the working-mother role and transitioned, overnight, to this hang-out-in-the-park one.

 “But why?” she asked incredulously when I explained that I’d retired from my post.
 “Why would you quit?
 You loved your job.
 What have you been doing since you stopped working?
 You haven’t been sitting here in this park every day, have you?”

 Sitting in a Left Bank park, just off Boulevard St. Germain, is one of the most enjoyable pastimes I can imagine.
-But Emanuela’s point was well-taken.
-How many afternoons was I going to pass this way?
+Still, Emanuela had a point.
+How many afternoons was I going to fill this way?

-Then, one afternoon, I returned home with Jackson and walked straight into Lief’s little home office where he was working.
+Then, one afternoon, I returned home with Jackson and walked straight into Lief’s home office where he was at work.